 Juliet Johnson's research focuses on the politics of money and identity, particularly in post-communist Europe.
-She is McGill Director of the Jean Monnet Centre Montréal, a bilingual centre of European Union studies jointly founded by McGill University and the Université de Montréal.
+She is Chair and Professor in the Department of Political Science at McGill University and Network Director of the Jean Monnet network Between the EU and Russia (BEAR).
 She is the author of Priests of Prosperity: How Central Bankers Transformed the Postcommunist World (Cornell 2016) and A Fistful of Rubles: The Rise and Fall of the Russian Banking System (Cornell 2000), lead editor of Religion and Identity in Modern Russia: The Revival of Orthodoxy and Islam (Ashgate 2005), and author of numerous scholarly and policy-oriented articles, including in the Journal of Common Market Studies, Comparative Politics, the Journal of European Public Policy, the Annals of the Association of American Geographers, Social and Cultural Geography, Post-Soviet Affairs, Central Banking, and Review of International Political Economy, among others.
 For many years she was editor-in-chief and co-editor of Review of International Political Economy; she currently serves on its International Advisory Board.
 She is a member of PONARS Eurasia, and has been an Advisory Council member for the Kennan Institute of the Woodrow Wilson International Center for Scholars, a Research Fellow in Foreign Policy Studies at the Brookings Institution, and the A. John Bittson National Fellow at the Hoover Institution.
-At McGill, she has served as Associate Dean (Research and Graduate Studies) for the Faculty of Arts, as an elected member of the McGill University Board of Governors, and won the Faculty’s H. Noel Fieldhouse Award for Distinguished Teaching.
-She received her PhD and MA in Politics from Princeton University and her AB in International Relations from Stanford University.
+At McGill, she previously served as McGill Director of the Jean Monnet Centre Montréal, as Associate Dean (Research and Graduate Studies) for the Faculty of Arts, and as an elected member of the McGill University Board of Governors.
+She has received the University's David Thomson Award for Graduate Supervision and Teaching and the Faculty’s H. Noel Fieldhouse Award for Distinguished Teaching.
+She earned her PhD and MA in Politics from Princeton University and her AB in International Relations from Stanford University.